annabarbato/cartman-bot/README.md

 A GitHub bot that automatically comments on your pull requests with Eric Cartman quotes from South Park.

-When you open a PR, update it, request a review, get approved, get changes requested, or close it -- Cartman has something to say.
+When you open a PR, update it, request a review, get approved, get changes requested, or close it, Cartman comments.

 ---